 I am available on evenings and weekends.
 As a contract web developer at the Federal Aviation Administration, I am usually not available for correspondence during normal business hours.

 My preferred method of communication is email, as it provides an unambiguous record of correspondence.

 Work items are completed in the order in which they are received.
 When sending work items, it is always helpful to include a link to the page/section needing attention.

 Timekeeping and invoicing

-Invoices are submitted monthly or as circumstances warrant.
-If you use Vatsana Brundage for your graphic design work, you may receive one combined invoice from us unless you request otherwise.
+I submit invoices on a monthly basis or as circumstances warrant.
+If you've hired my wife, Vatsana Brundage as your graphic designer, you might receive one combined invoice from us unless you request otherwise.

-Payment can be made by check, with cash (in person), as well as with all major credit cards through Amazon Payments.
+Balances may be paid by check, cash (in person), as well as through PayPal.
 Checks should be made out to Matthew Brundage.